apache/couchdb/share/doc/src/api/database/compact.rst

 ===========================

 .. http:post:: /{db}/_ensure_full_commit
+  :synopsis: Makes sure all uncommitted changes are written and synchronized to the disk

   Commits any recent changes to the specified database to disk.
 You should call this if you want to ensure that recent changes have been flushed.